History of Sarasota, Florida: People profiles

-Their homestead site was not preserved, being razed in the 1990s, however, their family cemetery remains.
-In the 1930s, the Whitaker family gave the cemetery to the Daughters of the American Revolution on the understanding that any lineal descendants of William and Mary Whitaker and their spouses could be buried there as long as space remained.

-Edwards - In 1874, Arthur Britton Edwards, better known as A. B. Edwards, was born in what now is The Uplands neighborhood on bay front land homesteaded earlier by his parents through the federal armed occupation act of the 1842.
-His parents died when he was fourteen and he became the sole support of his siblings.
+Edwards - In 1874, Arthur Britton Edwards, better known as A. B. Edwards, was born in what now is The Uplands neighborhood on bay front land homesteaded earlier by his parents who settled in the area soon after the Civil War.
+His parents died when he was fourteen and he became the sole supporter of his siblings.
 Eventually, he became a major contributor to the attraction of migrants to and developers of Sarasota and, when the community changed its form of government to that of a "city", he was elected its first mayor and began to serve on January 1, 1914.

 Webb - In 1867, John G. Webb and his family moved from Utica, New York to Florida, looking for a place to settle.
 After arriving in Key West, the pioneer family met a Spanish trader.
 He told them about a high bluff of land on Sarasota Bay that would make a good location for a homestead.
-When the Webbs arrived in Sarasota looking for the bluff, they described it to Bill Whitaker.
+When the Webbs arrived in Sarasota looking for the bluff, they described it to William Whitaker.
 He led them right to it because of the description.
-The site was several miles south of the settlement of the Whitakers.
-According to the nonprofit organization bearing its name and maintaining the property today, after settling, the Webbs named their homestead Spanish Point, in honor of the trader.
+The site was several miles south of the settlement of the Whitakers and after settling, the Webb's named their homestead Spanish Point, in honor of the trader.

-The Webb family planted citrus, sugar cane, and many vegetables.
-They also built a packing house to prepare produce for market.
-To transport the produce, John's sons Jack and Will, along with son-in-law, Frank Guptill, built a ten-ton schooner called, "Vision".
-To encourage winter boarders to come stay at the property, the family established what is likely the first tourist resort in the area by building a dormitory for guests.
-The building, built in 1885 by son Jack Webb, is now known as White Cottage.

-In 1884, John Webb petitioned for a separate postal address for Spanish Point.
-They chose Osprey as their postal address, since changed federal regulations required the use of only one word for the new address.
-A separate town eventually grew around that postal address.
-Although there is no similar documentation regarding the name of Sarasota, that federal one-word rule for postal designations may be the reason that Zara Zota or Sara Sota became Sarasota.